kenburcham/algorithmia-google/README.md

 ![Google Sheet function calling Algorithmia](images/google_sheet_algorithmia.jpg)

 ## Conclusion
 I'm excited to add Algorithmia capability to my Google Sheets.
+I also want to create my own algorithms as well.
+Algorithmia's business model is to charge credits for each API call.
+There is a charge per second of CPU usage as well as, potentially, a royalty paid to the algorithm developer.
+This provides incentives for machine learning developers to host their work on Algorithmia.
+Not only can they scale out their service for their own use, but by sharing it with others, they can make royalties from every API call.

-I also want to create my own algorithm as well.
-The way Algorithmia works is that each API call costs a certain number of credits.
-So if you create an algorithm that is popular, you can actually make a royalty off of every call!
-Of course, this also means that if you make more calls than your free credit limit, you'll have to pay some real money to keep using it.
-But if it is adding real value then I won't mind paying.
-I'm glad they give you some free credits to try it all out.
+As a consumer, you get a 10k credits for free each month, then API calls will cost you real money.
+But if it is adding value to your business or even personal workflow then it will be worth it.
+I'm just glad they give you some free credits to try it all out.

 Please let me know if I've made any mistakes and I'll be happy to correct them.
 Enjoy!